omarespejel/monero-starknet-atomic-swap/SECURITY.md

 A protocol-level race condition exists between secret revelation and cross-chain transaction confirmation.
 When the secret `t` is revealed on Starknet, tokens transfer immediately.
 However, if the corresponding Monero transaction fails or experiences a blockchain reorganization, funds may be at risk.

-The September 2025 Monero network experienced an 18-block reorganization, demonstrating this is not theoretical.
-Mitigation requires implementing a two-phase unlock with a grace period, allowing time for cross-chain confirmation before final token transfer.
-This mitigation is planned for version 0.8.0.
+**Evidence**: The September 2025 Monero network experienced an 18-block reorganization (approximately 36 minutes), demonstrating this is not theoretical.

+**Attack Scenarios**:

+1. **Monero Transaction Failure**: Alice reveals `t` on Starknet and receives tokens, but Bob's Monero transaction fails → Alice has tokens, Bob lost funds.

+2. **Blockchain Reorganization**: Alice reveals `t` on Starknet, Bob spends Monero, then an 18-block reorg occurs → Alice has both tokens and Monero (double-spend).

+**Mitigation Strategy (Planned for v0.8.0)**:

+- **Grace Period**: Two-hour delay after secret revelation before token transfer
+- **Minimum Timelock**: Enforce 3-hour minimum timelock for sufficient cross-chain confirmation time
+- **Two-Phase Unlock**: Separate secret revelation from token transfer
+- **Watchtower Service**: Monitor both chains and alert on failures (external service)

+**Current Status**: Suitable for testnet and low-value swaps (<$100) with documented warnings.
+Production deployment requires P0 mitigations.

 ## Cryptographic Library Security